The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 and Government of the Council of Europe should reiterate its pan-European

-vocation, unity and its nature as a community of values, which can
+vocation, its unity and its nature as a community of values, which

-be a beacon for anybody who promotes or aspires to human rights,
+can be a beacon for anybody who promotes or aspires to democracy,

-and Russian individuals, groups and organisations who unequivocally
+and Russian individuals, groups and organisations that unequivocally

 uphold Council of Europe values and principles.

-12. The Summit should further develop the Council of Europe role
+12. The summit should further develop the Council of Europe’s

-as a political community by enhancing the political dimension of
+role as a political community by enhancing the political dimension

-its work and ensuring an efficient articulation of functions and
+of its work and ensuring an efficient co-ordination of functions

-responsibilities with other institutions of the multilateral architecture.
+and responsibilities with other institutions in the multilateral

-In this regard, it should aim to upgrade the strategic partnership between
+architecture.
+In this regard, it should aim to upgrade the strategic

 partnership between the Council of Europe and the European Union”,